Best grills in 2025

 Reasons to avoid

-For a thick juicy pork chop with criss-cross grill marks, you can’t beat the Weber Genesis EPX-335 Smart Gas Grill.
+For a thick juicy pork chop with criss-cross grill marks, you can’t beat the Weber Spirit II E-310.
 Want to smoke a turkey?
 Turn the heat down and you’ll get a moist flavorful bird with a burnished skin.
 This grill evenly cooks with minimal flare ups, whether you cook on high or low.

-The Weber also includes a full array of convenient features, including a cabinet where you can stash things like mitts and paper towels, tool hooks, two side tables (one of which has a burner for sautéing onions or warming barbecue sauce), a thermometer on the front, and a gauge to show you how much gas is left in the tank.
+The Weber also includes a full array of convenient features, including a shelf where you can stash things like mitts and paper towels, tool hooks, a side table that can be raised and lowered for space-efficiency, and a temperature gauge to show the internal temperature of the grill while you let it pre-heat.

 Specifications